 - Spaghetti Squash with Pumpkin and Parmesan– If you’ve been eating low carb, spaghetti squash is no stranger.

 - Carrot and Turnip Mash– I’m a huge fan of turnips.
 This recipe has been in her family for years, so it must be a keeper.
 This is 1 net carb per serving.

 - Pumpkin & Cauliflower Garlic Mash– This recipe was verified and published in Taste of Home.
 Another recipe with cream cheese.
 I’m telling you, cream cheese makes every recipe creamy and delicious!
 This is 7 net carbs per serving.

 Green Bean Casserole

 Our last traditional Thanksgiving side has been popular throughout the years for all the holidays.
-Since I’m not a fan of green beans, I usually pass on this side.
-But none-the-less, green bean casserole is a Thanksgiving favorite so here goes.
+Since I’m not a fan of green beans, I usually pass on this side however it is a family favorite in our house.
+But green bean casserole is still a Thanksgiving favorite so here goes.

-- Low Carb Green Bean Casserole (pictured above)- Have you noticed a pattern yet?
+- Low Carb Green Bean Casserole– Have you noticed a pattern yet?
 I may or may not favor anything loaded with bacon and cheese.
 And you know how I feel about cream cheese.
 This is 4 net carbs per serving.

 - Low Carb Green Bean Casserole– Wine and heavy cream is a perfect match in this all real green bean casserole.
 Nothing canned about this casserole.